TheGalfins/GNSS_Compare/docs/glossary.rst

 ********

 This section is to provide a small glossay on the subject of satellite navigation, Android and software engineering in general.
-You can find below short descriptions of all used technical terms in this documentation.
+You can find below descriptions of all used technical terms in this documentation.

 Global Navigation Satellite Systems Glossary